History of Lincoln Arboretum

 Edward Milner (Landscape Gardener 1819 - 1884)

 In July 1870, Edward Milner was employed by the Corporation to inspect the new site and to develop a design.
 Milner was no stranger to Lincoln, and possibly gained this commission through the strength of an earlier piece of work in the city, when he laid out the grounds of the then privately owned Hartsholme Hall in 1862.

 Milner’s design was considered by Council and unanimously approved on 13th September 1870.
 A sum of £500 was handed to the Arboretum Committee by the Treasury and works commenced immediately.

 The Arboretum was finally opened in August 1872.
-The opening ceremony was attended by 25,000 people and attractions included brass band recitals, Professor Renzo’s Performing Dogs and Mr Emmanuel Jackson, the Midland aeronaut in his new balloon.
+The opening ceremony was attended by 25,000 people.
+Attractions included brass band recitals, Professor Renzo’s Performing Dogs and Mr Emmanuel Jackson, the Midland aeronaut, in his new balloon.

 Design and Construction